cucumber/cucumber-cpp/CONTRIBUTING.md

 2. Close tickets with commits if you can
     + Add "Closes #5, #9" somewhere in the commit message to both link and close.
 See [Issues 2.0 the Next Generation](https://github.com/blog/831-issues-2-0-the-next-generation) for details.
     + Use [this script](https://gist.github.com/aslakhellesoy/4754009) to compile and view GFM locally
-3. Update `HISTORY.md` when you fix a bug or add a feature
-4. Subscribe to ticket feeds so you stay in the loop and get a chance to provide feedback on tickets
+3. Subscribe to ticket feeds so you stay in the loop and get a chance to provide feedback on tickets
-5. The code standard is the existing code
+4. The code standard is the existing code
     + Use the same indentation, spacing, line ending, ASCII for source code, UTF-8 everywhere else
-6. Use git diff (or git diff --cached if you have staged) before every commit
+5. Use git diff (or git diff --cached if you have staged) before every commit
     + This helps you avoid committing changes you didn't mean to

 ## Maintainers' guide